 The College of Arts and Humanities is dedicated to the ideals of a liberal arts education and serves as the intellectual core of the University, offering intellectual and artistic programs that engage students and faculty and the community in collaboration, dialogue, and discovery.
-Programs of study include art, English, history, music, philosophy, religious studies, theatre, and world languages.
-These programs help preserve, illuminate, and nourish the arts and humanities for the campus and for the wider community.
+Programs of study include art, English, media, music, philosophy, religious studies, theatre, and world languages.
+Students also have the opportunity to study a variety of topics and issues through an interdisciplinary lens.

 The college sponsors a multitude of curricular and co-curricular programs, including study abroad, music, and theatre performances; writing awards; art exhibitions; lectures; and a range of programs that promote the arts, humanities, and the exchange of ideas.
-Also residing within the college are the Center for Global Education and the Digital, Written, and Oral Communication Studio.
+Also residing within the college are the Center for Global Education, the Digital, Written, and Oral Communication Studio and WRMU.